CHRISTINA BAUM Graduate Program: Health Behavior Health Promotion, M.P.H.

 Sean Schrag-Toso served as a Water, Sanitation, and Hygiene (WASH) Volunteer in Panama's largest indigenous area, the Comarca Ngäbe-Buglé from mid-2015 until late-2017.
 During this time he collaborated with community members to secure a reliable source of potable water for the community, and successfully distribute that water to households through a gravity fed aqueduct.
 Additionally, Sean co-facilitated workshops on health-related issues and facilitated youth camps and clubs focused on leadership, healthy life habits, teamwork, and goal setting.
 This experience led him to pursue a masters in Hydrology and Water Resources, hoping to contribute to a better understanding of water availability in the future and how water needs, both environmental and human, will be met.
 Sean is from Tucson, AZ and feels at home in the landscape that water has architected in the American Southwest.

-Jessica Seline served in Guatemala from 2014-2016 as a Maternal Child Health Volunteer.
-She is originally from Minneapolis, Minnesota.
-She received her B.A. from the University of Wisconsin-Madison in Spanish and Anthropology with a minor in Global Health, studying for a year in Buenos Aires, Argentina.
-After graduating college, Jessica served in Peace Corps.
-Much of her service was focused on community empowerment, and Jessica helped organize a latrine project that focused on teaching project management skills to community health workers.
-Jessica also worked on a variety of health education initiatives during her service, including behavior change courses for health professionals, HIV workshops, and health education classes with youth and pregnant mothers.
-At the University of Arizona, Jessica is pursuing a Master of Public Health in Health Behavior Health Promotion.
-She is particularly interested in the intersection of migration, health, and community empowerment, especially with migrants from Central and South America.
+Jess Seline served in Guatemala from 2014-2016 as a Maternal Child Health Volunteer.
+They are originally from Minneapolis, Minnesota and received a B.A. from the University of Wisconsin-Madison in Spanish and Anthropology with a minor in Global Health, studying for a year in Buenos Aires, Argentina.
+After graduating college, Jess served in Peace Corps.
+Much of their service was focused on community empowerment, and Jess helped organize a latrine project that focused on teaching project management skills to community health workers.
+Jess also worked on a variety of health education initiatives during their service, including behavior change courses for health professionals, HIV workshops, and health education classes with youth and pregnant mothers.
+At the University of Arizona, Jess is pursuing a Master of Public Health in Health Behavior Health Promotion.
+They are particularly interested in the intersection of migration, health, and community empowerment, especially with migrants from Central and South America.

 ABDUL SIGAL Graduate Program: SBS, Development Practice, M.D.P.